-Canada Mortgage and Housing Corp. says the annual pace of housing starts rose 9.4 per cent in November.
-Housing starts in Ottawa-Gatineau are up 2 per cent as the CMHC recorded 11,212 units in November, up from 11,010 in October.
+Canada Mortgage and Housing Corp. says the annual pace of housing starts in the country rose 9.4 per cent in November.
+Housing starts in Ottawa-Gatineau, meanwhile, increased two per cent as CMHC recorded 11,212 units in November, up from 11,010 in October.

 The national housing agency says the seasonally adjusted annual rate of national housing starts came in at 254,058 units in November, up from 232,245 units in October.